pfsense/docs/source/hardware/tuning-and-troubleshooting-network-cards.rst

 mbuf / nmbclusters
 ------------------

-To oversimplify, “mbufs” are network memory buffers; portions of RAM set aside for use by networking for moving data around.
+To oversimplify, "mbufs" are network memory buffers; portions of RAM set aside for use by networking for moving data around.

 The count of active mbufs is shown on the dashboard and is tracked by a